Creativity and resilience. We use our voices, hands, bodies, and hearts to connect with each other through creativity.

 • Breakfast, lunch, and an afternoon snack will be provided for all campers.

-• The cost of this camp to families is FREE, but space is limited.
-Applying doesn’t guarantee you a spot.
+• The cost of this camp to families is FREE.

-• Spots in camp are awarded randomly through a lottery system.
+• Spots in camp were awarded randomly through a lottery system.

 Afterschool Enrichment